 The NTI suite of services begins with the concept of the project.
-We offer consulting services during concept or schematic design to advise on systems and budgets.
+We offer consulting services during concept or schematic Design to advise on systems and budgets.
 We develop a design for the project by delivering milestone documentation throughout the design process, coordinating with the rest of the design team.
 We offer procurement management to manage an RFP process of selecting a firm for the build-out.
 And once we have delivered a 100% CD set, most of our projects include construction administration services to confirm our design intent.
 Optionally as requested, we will oversee the implementation of the systems.

 NTI typically works on projects which use the design-bid-build project delivery method (as described above).
-This process remains the most widely used project delivery method in the United States (versus a design-build method), according to a June 2018 study conducted by Fails Management Institute (FMI).
+This process remains the most widely used project delivery method in the United States (versus a design-build approach), according to a June 2018 study conducted by Fails Management Institute (FMI).

 Design-Bid-Build and Design-Build are the two traditional methods an owner can use to complete a project.
-Either alternative works very well as long as there is well thought out design from which to build out the technology.
+Either alternative works very well as long as there is well thought out Design from which to build out the technology.

 The Quality of the Design is Key to Success